smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 </struct>
 ```

 We also add a new result code.
-SDL sends this code to a mobile app when it receives a un-encrypted PRC request message that needs protection.
+SDL sends this code to a mobile app when it receives an un-encrypted PRC request message that needs protection.
 ```xml
 <enum name="Result" internal_scope="base" since="1.0">
 ...